arbipink/sulang-language/README.md

 # Sampurasun

 ## Overview
-This project builds a binary from a Sulang source file using a provided build script.
+This project is a custom sundanese programming language

 ## Requirements
 - Bash